awesome-algorand/avicennia/README.md

 [![GitHub license](https://img.shields.io/github/license/awesome-algorand/avicennia)]()

 > [!CAUTION]
 > This project is not intended for production use.
-Use at your own risk.
+It is an exploritory project that is a work in progress.
+There be dragons!
+You have been warned!

 Extending on the work of Hashicorp's Vault PKI backend, this project aims to provide the following components for the Algorand Blockchain.